josesison1/Project-Step-6-UI-UX/README.md

   This is a marketing application for users who are interested in renting items from others in their sorrounding area.
-It will have features that can be easily be navigated through by users.
+This application contains various types of items avaiable to rent with local users.
+Find items nearby by entering your currently location or zip code and be able to set a miles radius on how far you are willing to network.
+Browse through different categories or search the specific item you are looking for.
+With a simple click of a button, you can now interact with the listing user and rent an item.

 ---
 [back to top](#back-to-top)